mozilla/network-pulse-api/README.md

 #### Filters

-Please run the server and see [http://localhost:8000/entries](http://localhost:8000/entries) for all supported filters
+Please run the server and see [http://localhost:8000/entries](http://localhost:8000/entries) for all supported filters.

-#### Special filters

-In addition to basic Django Rest Framework filtering, the following special filters are supported:

-1. `?ids=1,2,3,...` -- retrieve a list of specific entries by specifying their id as comma-separated list.

 ### `GET /nonce/`